What Triggers Relapse? Common Triggers and How to Avoid Them

 Stress or Overwhelm

-In recovery, stress can come from many places—finances, work, legal issues, family tension, or just the pressure of staying sober.
-Without a plan in place, the urge to numb out can feel like the only option.
+In recovery, stress can come from work, finances, legal issues, family conflict, or the pressure to rebuild life after addiction.
+Without healthy coping tools, the urge to numb out can feel stronger.

-• An argument with a partner or family member
+• Arguing with a partner or family member

-• Facing consequences from the past (legal, financial, relational)
+• Facing legal, financial, or relationship consequences from the past

-• Feeling pressure to “have it all together” during recovery
+• Feeling pressure to “have it all together” in recovery

 Isolation or Loneliness